 Tender and juicy Murgh Malai Tikka are super easy to make and are bursting with flavor.
-Smothered in homemade marinade these tikkas will surely rock your barbecue party!
+Smothered in a homemade marinade, these tikkas will surely rock your barbecue party!

-Summer is finally here and it’s time to fire up the grills.
-In summertime, outdoor grilling has its own charm.
-There is something about the smell and flavor of grilled food that you just can’t resist.
+Summer is finally here, and it’s time to fire up the grills.
+In the summertime, outdoor grilling has its charm.
+There is something about the smell and flavor of grilled food that you can’t resist.
 I am hosting a neighborhood party and have Murgh Malai Tikka on the menu.

-There will be all sort of yummy food ranging from barbecue wings, salsa, nachos, dips, oven roasted potatoes and my murgh malai tikka is a perfect fit for the party.
-These tender and juicy tikkas smothered in homemade marinade are so good that it will just melt-in-your-mouth.
+There will be all sort of yummy food ranging from barbecue wings, salsa, nachos, dips, oven-roasted potatoes, and my murgh malai tikka is a perfect fit for the party.
+These tender and juicy tikkas smothered in the homemade marinade are so good that it will just melt-in-your-mouth.

-In this homemade marinade, yogurt and cream helps to balance out the heat from the spices while adding a delicious burst of flavor in every bite.
+In this homemade marinade, yogurt and cream help to balance out the heat from the spices while adding a delicious burst of flavor in every bite.

 Marinating is done in two steps.